Duckman: Video game

 In May 1997, a point-and-click adventure computer game, Duckman: The Graphic Adventures of a Private Dick, was released for Microsoft Windows.
 In it, Duckman has become a famous detective, and a television series based on him is about to debut, but someone is pushing Duckman out of his own life and replacing him with a bigger, better, heroic Duckman.
 The player's goal is to help Duckman get rid of the impostor and reclaim his rightful place.
 A PlayStation port was planned for a release in the first quarter of 1997 but it was cancelled.

 Reception

 The show was critically acclaimed.
 In January 2009, IGN listed Duckman as the 48th best in the Top 100 Best Animated TV Shows.

 Episodes "T.V. or Not to Be", "Noir Gang", and "Haunted Society Plumbers" were nominated for a Primetime Emmy Award for Outstanding Animated Program in 1994, 1996, and 1997, respectively.

+Possible revival

+In July 2026, an intro sequence for a proposed revival was released online.
+Klasky Csupo co-founder Gábor Csupó stated that he hoped CBS would pick it up and expressed interest in having a streaming platform pick it up if CBS passed.
+The theme song was met with blacklash from fans due to the use of the song supposedly using AI and finding it disrespectful towards Everett Peck as well as Frank Zappa.
+On July 18, 2026, Gábor uploaded a new version of the proposed updated sequence this time containing the show's original theme.